AwayJob/grasscutter-wiki/Troubleshooting.md

 **Potential places for error**:
 - Cetificate Issue/You didn't installed the certificate.
-- Server not started right/not accessible/not configured correctly if fiddler is set up correctly.
+- Server not started right/not accessible/not configured correctly if Fiddler is set up correctly.
 - No SSL cert, you're missing essential files from the repository.

 **Solutions**:
-- Go to `tools > options > https > actions button > Root Trust Cert`
+- In Fiddler, go to `Tools Tab -> Options -> HTTPS Tab -> Actions Button -> Trust Root Certificate`.
 - Download the whole [repository](https://github.com/Grasscutters/Grasscutter) properly.